 What an entirely primitive and muscle-power intensive activity it was.
 Fortunately big corporations stepped in to rescue us from all this nonsense again and things are now much better and far more hygienic.

-Today, the first thing you might notice when entering the restroom is that it’s in total darkness.
+Today, the first thing you might notice when entering this modern restroom is that it’s in total darkness.

 That’s because somebody thought it would make sense and save energy to install some sort of infrared detector that only switches the lights on when you go in.
 We’ll leave to one side for a second, whether the energy consumed globally around the planet producing all the detectors is balanced by any energy saved through switching off low energy consumption lights in the first place.